Care for your Pen

 However, to manufacture such inks with 4S characteristics, some strong polar organic solvents I believe are being used.

 The problem with such solvents is that they also cause rubber swelling and can potentially "melt" feeds and rubber sacs.
 I am starting to see o-rings expand and deteriorate within a week, and also silicone grease dissolved away within days when it should have lasted for months.
+Many brown and red inks unfortunately fall into this category.
+I have received feedback from customers using browns and reds with the piston in the converter seized up.
 If left to dry out, these inks tend to stain the pen and feed permanently as water alone is not able to wash them away.

 For the health of your pens, I strongly recommend avoiding inks that uses such polar organic solvents.
 The way to identify them usually is by their benzene, gasoline, or nail-polish remover scent.
 A video demonstrating rubber expansion is here.
 In short, if the ink stinks, throw it into the sink.